TheoVasa/virtual_reality/README.md

 - [WaterAnimator and VFX graph](Assets/LaboAsset/prefabs/vfxgraph_AnimateWater.vfx/): The water stream animation was created following an online tutorial and was modified (remove of some 3D models and change of colours) to adapted to the project : [link](https://youtu.be/_H8gBKGKbnU)
 ### Server room
 ### Bots corridor
+#### Assets:
+- [Lockers](Assets/BotCorridorAsset/prefabs2/): The lockers come from the basic assets used for school objects.
+They were modified to add shelves inside to store objects.
+This was done using Blender: [link](TODO)
 ### Prof's Desk
 ### General